 Sunnova helps keep your power on when you need it most

-Since 1970, the city of San Antonio has warmed roughly 3.1 degrees Fahrenheit, outpacing both the state of Texas and the nation as a whole.* By the end of this past June, the Alamo City had already experienced more than a full summer's worth of 100-degree days — and the hottest months were yet to come.
+Since 1970, the city of San Antonio has warmed roughly 3.1 degrees Fahrenheit, outpacing both the state of Texas and the nation as a whole.* In fact, this July was the second-hottest July on record (July of 2022 was the hottest), with an average temperature of 89.4 degrees, and an average high of 100.7 degrees.*

-Extreme heat isn't the only outcome of our changing climate.
-Warmer oceans pull in more water vapor and heat that leads to heavier rainfall while rising sea levels create higher storm surges as winds push water inland.* So, aside from driving up the demand for electricity to keep homes safe and cool, changing weather patterns also fuel severe weather that can take down the grid for days, even weeks.
-There's never been a better time for San Antonians to reduce their reliance on the power grid.
+But extreme heat isn't the only outcome of our changing climate.
+Warmer oceans pull in more water vapor and heat that leads to heavier rainfall while rising sea levels create higher storm surges as winds push water inland.*

 San Antonio's Power Grid Challenges & How They Impact You